 Apartment building superintendent Cleveland Heep rescues what he thinks is a young woman from the pool he maintains.
 When he discovers that she is actually a character from a bedtime story who is trying to make the journey back to her home, he works with his tenants to protect his new friend from the creatures that are determined to keep her in our world.

 Cleveland Heep, a stuttering apartment superintendent, encounters a girl named Story swimming in the complex's pool.
 He soon learns that she comes from the Blue World, and has a message for mankind.
 Will he be able to help her complete her mission?Written by

 Once, man and those in the water were linked.
 They inspired us.
 They spoke of the future.
 Man listened and it became real.
 But man does not listen very well.
 Man's need to own everything led him deeper into land.
-The magic world of the ones that lived in the ocean... and the world of men... separated.
-Through the centuries, their world and all the inhabitants of it... stopped trying.
-The world of man became more violent.
-War upon war played out, as there were no guides to listen to...
+The magic world of the ones that live in the ocean, and the world of men, separated.
+Through the centuries their world, and all the inhabitants of it stopped trying.
+The world of man become more violent.
+War upon war played out, as there were no guides to listen...

 [...]
 See more »

 After the movie has ended, and all of the credits have scrolled, there appears the following dedication from M. Night Shyamalan: "To my daughters, I'll tell you this story one more time.
 But then go to bed."
 See more »

 560 of 765 people found this review helpful.

 Was this review helpful to you?